Good to Know

 -

-Flights to Chitwan: While road transport is common, there are also flight options from Kathmandu to Bharatpur Airport, the nearest airport to Chitwan.
+Flights: While road transport is common, there are also flight options from Kathmandu to Chitwan, Chitwan to Pokhara (only one flight) and Pokhara to Kathmandu.
 These flights shorten travel time significantly compared to road travel.

 -

-Road travel to Chitwan: Tourist buses and private vehicles are popular for road travel from Kathmandu to Chitwan.
+Road travel: Tourist buses and private vehicles are popular for road travel from Kathmandu to Chitwan.
 The journey offers scenic views of Nepal’s countryside and takes approximately 5–6 hours.

 -